Inflation hits record of 5% in 19 countries using the euro | Business

 - United Kingdom

-The rise was led by a surge in energy prices, according numbers released Friday by the European Union's statistical office.

-Inflation is now at the highest level in the eurozone since recordkeeping began in 1997 and broke a record set in November.
+Inflation rose to 5 per cent in December compared with a year earlier, according to Eurostat, the European Union's statistical office.
+That is the highest level in the eurozone since recordkeeping began in 1997, breaking the record of 4.9 per cent only just set in November.

-Soaring prices are compounding problems for European Central Bank policymakers who have been keeping interest rates at ultra-low levels to stimulate the economy amid the global pandemic.
+Energy costs spiked again in December, jumping at an annual rate of 26 per cent, though that was a bit lower than the previous month, according to Eurostat's data.
+A stronger rise in food costs contributed to the increase in overall inflation, picking up pace to 3.2 per cent, higher than the 2.2 per cent rate posted in November.
+Soaring prices are compounding problems for European Central Bank policymakers who have been keeping interest rates at ultra-low levels to stimulate the economy as it recovers from the coronavirus pandemic.
+Despite the omicron variant of COVID-19 surging and its uncertain effects on the global economy, central banks elsewhere have been raising interest rates to fight soaring inflation or taking steps in that direction.
+The Bank of England became the first central bank in a major advanced economy to raise interest rates since the pandemic began.
+The European Central Bank has taken a much more cautious approach, but also decided to start carefully dialing back some of its stimulus efforts over the next year.
+The U.S. Federal Reserve is moving faster than Europe to tighten credit as consumer prices jumped 6.8 per cent over the past year in November, the highest such inflation rate in 39 years.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)